 It's worth asking your lender whether there are any conditions to the use of its redraw facility.

-How to compare home loans with redraw facilities
+How to compare home loans with redraws

 As the terms and conditions of redraw facilities differ significantly among lenders, it is important to understand what's on offer before you take out the loan.